 There’s a meme going around, from Reddit, that running was invented when someone tried to walk twice at the same time.
 At first glance, walking and running might appear similar enough to entertain this thought while you wait to stop laughing at it.
 After all, isn’t running just a faster form of walking?
 Well, no, not at all.
 Walking and running are mechanically very different.
 So different, in fact, that shoes made specifically for walking or running have notable differences.

 This article will tell you everything that you need to know about the major differences between running and walking shoes.
 While they might look fairly similar, there are actually features that separate one from the other.
 We’ll tell you what these are!

 The Main Differences

 Although it seems paradoxical, running shoes actually came into existence before walking shoes.
-Before 1986, if you had gone to the store to find walking shoes, you wouldn’t have found anything.
+Before 1986, if you had gone to the store to find walking shoes, you wouldn’t have found anything beyond generic sneakers.
 But now you can.

 Walking shoes and running shoes tend to differ in several major categories.
 We’ll start first by comparing walking shoes and running shoes before answering some frequently asked questions.

 Walking shoes tend to be very supportive.
 They help to keep your feet aligned to prevent any type of pronation.
 In other words, they help to keep your feet nice and straight when you’re walking.